facebookresearch/frankmocap/docs/run_bodymocap.md

 - `--save_pred_pkl`: Save the pose reconstruction data (SMPL parameters and vertices) into pkl files   (requires `--out_dir ./outputdirname`)
 - `--save_bbox_output`: Save the bbox data in json files (bbox_xywh format) (requires `--out_dir ./outputdirname`)
 - `--no_display`: Do not visualize output on the screen
+- `--save_mesh`: Saving vertices and faces when save predicting results (otherwise, only smpl/smplx parameters are saved)

 ### Other Options
 - `--use_smplx`: Use SMPLX model for body pose estimation (instead of SMPL).
 This uses a different pre-trainined weights and may have different performance.